DISCLAIMER: The M*A*S*H characters are

 She realized she still had

 her eyes closed and opened them.
+"I'm not looking at anything.
+Maybe it's

-Maybe it's because I don't like this conversation."
+because I don't like this conversation."

-He leaned forward, took her
+He leaned forward and took

-I wouldn't feel this way if I didn't."
+feel this way if I didn't."

 "Swear to me you two